 My mother used to cook this dish for us quite often.
-I spiced it up a bit, giving my own twist to this dish.
+I spiced it up a bit, giving my own twist to this dish, adding some mushrooms as well.

 My mother would also add potatoes, but sometimes when she didn’t, she would accompany it with a bulgur wheat pilaf.
 My children prefer it with potatoes so most of the times I cook it this way.
-If you want to try it with the pilaf see the recipe but do not add the leftover meat.
+If you want to try it with the pilaf, do not add the leftover meat.
 Instead of water you may add chicken stock.

 The traditional way of making this dish was to fry the potatoes in a lot of olive oil and then the meat.
 Both were then transferred to a saucepan with all the oil and the marinade, water was added and was cooked until the meat and potatoes were soft.